How we make our bread

 Vlaamsch Broodhuys wants to make the tastiest sourdough bread, and with this objective in mind, they even looked for the best water for the dough.
 Ideally, the bakers of Vlaamsch Broodhuys would like to make the dough with spring water, but due to the lack of a source under the bakery, they had to look for other possibilities.

 Dutch tap water is already of good quality, but it turns out to be even tastier when vitalized.
-With vitalized water the water gets back its natural frequency with the help of an 'aqua vitalizer'.
+When vitalized, the water gets back its natural frequency, this is achieved through the help of an ‘aqua vitalizer’.
 Okay, that might sound a bit vague, but at Vlaamsch Broodhuys the choice for this water is mainly based on its taste.
 It tastes just as soft as spring water, and is therefore perfect for making the dough for the tastiest sourdough bread.